alinvlad05/Junit4-Hamcrest-Matchers-Custom/README.md

 collects them in a Matcher classfor easy importing. <br/>
 Hamcrest supports creating customized assertion matchers ('Hamcrest' is an anagram of 'matchers'),  <br/>
 allowing match rules to be defined declaratively. <br/>

+Parameterized tests are used for multiple iterations over a single input to stress the <br/> object in test.
+The primary reason is to reduce the amount of test code. <br/>